-A long time ago, high school-ers were forcibly bussed from a small, idyllic area to an old facility in a neighboring city.
+A long time ago, high school-ers were forcibly bussed from a small, idyllic area to an old facility in a neighboring city, Richmond or Lafayette.
 The result of desegregation?
 No!
 The lack of a high school to call their own.
 The areas known as Orinda, Moraga, Canyon and Rheem had no high school.
 But the 50’s were a time of building and the first graduating class, 1959, set the standards both in track and field and in academics.
 By 1970 those standards were completely in the dustbin, but the area did have two high schools, Miramonte and Campolindo, one good drive-in, one bowling alley, two movie theaters and the memory of a reasonable drag strip.

 You did not have to graduate from Miramonte or Campolinda, you just had to feel like you belonged there.
-The actual Post Office Address of any person attending one of the high schools is not considered for inclusion as and Orinda person.
-A person may have actually resided in Canyon, the unincorporated environs of Bollinger Canyon, the care takers houses for the Upper or Lower San Pablo Reservoirs, Oakland or Berkeley.
+The actual Post Office Address of any person attending one of the high schools is not considered for inclusion as an Orinda person.
+A person may have resided in Canyon, the unincorporated environs of Bollinger Canyon, the care takers houses for the Upper or Lower San Pablo Reservoirs, Oakland or Berkeley.

 The “All Orinda Reunion 2025” committee means no disrespect to any past or current resident of MORAGA.